 Bagman had his brush with Azkaban some 12–13 years ago and he is not going to take any risks that would put him in that kind of position again.
 There were probably several attendees of that gathering in Little Hangleton who were far from delighted to have the Dark Lord back in town.
 But Bagman was the only one of those who was fool enough to run.

 Karkaroff, on the other hand, had deliberately sold out to the enemy, and sold out spectacularly.
 What is more, he stayed sold.
 He didn’t have a choice.
 He didn’t dare return.
 We saw not one action, reaction or statement from him which demonstrates the slightest regret for having made his peace with the British Ministry.
 He’s a slimy specimen, but he’s not a constant flip-flop.
-This, I thought, is the one who had “left forever”.
+This, I thought, could well be the one who had “left forever”.

 The identity of the Faithful Servant was no mystery.
 Despite strenuous attempts by some fans to give this one a more “dramatic” spin, the Faithful Servant was clearly Barty Crouch Jr, referred to as such all the way back in Book 4’s first chapter and finally revealed to the reader when he dragged Harry off to his office after the return from the graveyard.